-I have never met a Stay-At-Home-Mom who takes advantage of the perceived perks of being a SAHM and it’s all down to the dreaded Mommy Guilt.
+I have never met a Stay-At-Home-Mom who takes advantage of the perceived perks of being a SAHM, and it’s all down to the dreaded Mom Guilt.

 “Like what?”
 I hear you ask.
 Don’t we have it all?
 Aren’t we ‘living the dream’, I mean, life must be so easy for us, right?

-One of the many ‘crimes’ we get labelled with as stay at home moms is how much free time we must have to do nothing but catch up on sleep, go for coffee dates, catch up on our favourite day-time TV shows, having our hair and nails done … etc.
+One of the many ‘crimes’ we get labelled with as stay-at-home-moms is how much free time we must have.
+Free time to do nothing but catch up on sleep, go for coffee dates, catch up on our favourite day-time TV shows, having our hair and nails done … etc.

 Sure!
 That’s exactly how it works! (*Sarcasm) NOT!

-The mommy guilt I am referring to is not the guilt you feel for stealing your kids halloween sweets, or eating a bag of crisps in the cupboard because that’s just basic parenting survival 101, something ALL parents do just to get by!
+The mom guilt I am referring to is not the guilt you feel for stealing your kids Halloween sweets, or eating a bag of crisps in the cupboard.
+That’s just basic parenting survival 101.
+It’s something ALL parents do just to get by!

-In all seriousness, how many SAHMs actually drop their kids at school, go home, crawl back into bed and have a nap?
+In all seriousness, how many Stay-At-Home-Moms actually drop their kids at school, go home, crawl back into bed and have a nap?

 After dropping the girls at school, I went home and decided that I was going to forgo the housework and other chores, and have a nap.
 No one needed me for at least the next three hours, so why not sleep?
 Right?

 So I got into bed, I set my alarm (just in case), I lay there, and I really did try.
 I tried to slow my breathing, to relax my body, to switch off my brain, but NOTHING worked.
-Not even the numbing exhaustion of motherhood was stronger than the mommy guilts!
+Not even the numbing exhaustion of motherhood was stronger than the mom guilt!

 Aaaannd … what was I doing?